AmirhoseinMasoumi/notification-service/README.md

 - **JOB_QUEUE_SIZE**: Size of the job queue.
 - **JOB_WORKER_COUNT**: Number of worker threads for processing jobs.
 - **SERVER_ADDRESS**: Address and port on which the server should listen.

+### Usage Notes
+For SMS and push notifications, you need to implement the respective logic in the channels/SMS.go and channels/Push.go files.
+Replace the placeholder implementation with the actual logic for sending SMS and push notifications.

 ## Installation
 1. Clone the repository:
     ```sh